Kick off each Monday with the best news and ideas in social media.

-Anheuser-Busch today launched two Twitter branded emojis promoting Bud Light and Budweiser.
-The company expects that the emojis will be used heavily during the big game when their commercials air.
+Anheuser-Busch today launched two Twitter branded emoji promoting Bud Light and Budweiser.
+The company expects that the emoji will be used heavily during the big game when their commercials air.

 Verizon is also engaging in the Twitter emoji experiment.
 A promoted trend was used for Verizon with the hashtag #minute50, and the company distributed prizes such as tickets to the big game and 55-inch TVs.
 To see the emoji in action, click the tweet below.

 — Verizon (@verizon) February 1, 2016